jwieczor/pftc7_roots/README.md

 The raw data can be downloaded from the [Open Science Framework platform](https://osf.io/hk2cy/), either directly or using the provided scripts.

-This repo contains the raw and clean data, and R scripts to clean the data for three datasets: a) root (and leaf) traits, b) root biomass mapping using a ground penetrating radar (GPR), and c) soil structure and nutrient analysis.
+This repo contains the raw and clean data, and R scripts to clean the data for three datasets: a) root (and leaf) traits, b) root biomass mapping using a ground penetrating radar (GPR), and c) soil texture and nutrient analysis.

 ## Folder structure

-Each dataset has it's own raw and clean data folder corresponding to its number (05, 06, 12).
+Each dataset has it's own raw and clean data folder corresponding to its number (v, vi, xii).
 The R scripts are stored in the `scripts/` folder, while the exploratory results for each dataset are in the `results/` folder.

 ## Data dictionaries